cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 In order for security to span all layers of container platforms and services, a hardware root of trust based in Trusted Platform Module (TPM) or vTPM can be used.
 The chain of trust rooted in hardware can be extended to the OS kernel and its components to enable cryptographic verification of trusted boot, system images, container runtimes, and container images, and so on.

 Operating systems provide basic system components like crypto libraries used for remote connections and kernel functions that are used for process initiation, management etc. These can have vulnerabilities and, because they provide underlying compute baseline for the containers they can impact all the containers and apps that run on these hosts.
 At the same time improperly configured containers can impact the host kernel security and hence all the services running in containers running on that host.
-Refer the details within the [Distribute phase](#_poslf4b0b0ms) for more information.
+Refer the details within the [Distribute phase](#distibute-1) for more information.

 #### Orchestration

 Any orchestrator has several components that are separated into different planes, such as control and data.
 Sometimes, there is a need to have a higher-level construct of multi-deployment management responsible for maintaining state across several different control planes that co-exist independently of each other.

 Any orchestration system has a number of threats that impact the overall security of the deployment and continued security at runtime.
 Malicious access to an orchestrator's API, unauthorized access and changes to the key-value store, orchestrator dashboard to control clusters, intercept control plane traffic, API misuse, intercepting application traffic, and so on are all potential threat areas.
-It is important to use best practices and configuration hardening for any orchestrator to prevent exposure to these threats, several exist.
+It is important to use best practices and configuration hardening for any orchestrator to prevent exposure to these threats, several exist [^7].
 It is also important to monitor and detect any changes to the initial configurations made in runtime to ensure the continued security posture of the cluster.
 Other security best practices such as minimizing administrative access to the control plane, segregation of duties and principle of least privilege should be enforced.

 ##### Security Policies